-Walden University had certain goals in mind when it partnered with Faculty Success (formerly Digital Measures) by Watermark: to improve faculty profiles on the university website and streamline regional and programmatic accreditation reporting.
-Walden faced a challenge every university reckons with when implementing a faculty activity reporting solution: engaging faculty to use the system—especially when your faculty members are dispersed across the globe.
+When Walden University implemented Watermark Faculty Success, it had two goals in mind — to improve faculty profiles on the university website and to streamline regional and programmatic accreditation reporting.
+Like many universities implementing a faculty activity reporting solution, Walden faced the challenge of engaging its remote faculty to use the system.

 1. Include Faculty From the Start

-Walden’s initial implementation group consisted of people in the institution with the technical expertise to structure and support new software, including IT representatives and people familiar with campus data sources who knew what needed to be pulled into the activity database.
+Walden's initial implementation group included university members who had the technical expertise to structure and support new software, such as IT representatives and others who were familiar with pulling data from campus data sources.
 While the technical team did the necessary groundwork for initial setup, Walden formed an advisory council made up of faculty and program leadership from each of the schools and staff from various departments, including the library and Center for Faculty Excellence.

 “With feedback from faculty across the university, the advisory council finalized a name for the system and branded it as the Faculty Insight Tool (FIT),” said Alexandra Aragno, associate director of operational excellence at Walden’s Center for Faculty Excellence.
 “The council also had a great recommendation to increase faculty ownership by allowing them to choose what profile information would be displayed on Walden University’s website.”